 Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Overview: The Coros Dura Solar GPS bike computer brings impressive battery life, rugged durability, and user-friendly controls, making it an appealing choice for endurance cyclists who value practicality over advanced data features.
 At least, that’s the theory; in reality, it has many significant bugs, poorly thought-through features, even more numerous smaller bugs, and usability annoyances.
-If you want to follow a 400-mile route, staying within cell range on a relatively small, dull map with a couple of other metrics on display and don’t value the accuracy of what is recorded, then Dura is for you (just you, there’s only one of you).
-Oh, it’s ugly as well, IMHO.
+If you want to follow a 400-mile route, staying within cell range on a relatively small, dull map with a couple of other metrics on display and don’t value the accuracy of what is recorded, then Dura is for you.

 Coros Dura Review Summary - impressive battery life, rugged durability, user-friendly controls, but...